neuropsychology/neuropsychology.R/README.md

 ### Use a data set
 ```
-df <- persomind
+df <- personality
 ```

 Available datasets are:
-- persomind
+- personality

-See the description of each datasets by typing "?nameofthedataset" (ex: "?persomind") in the console
+See the description of each datasets by typing "?nameofthedataset" (ex: "?personality") in the console

 ---
 ## Citation